maxshuang/maxshuang.github.io/_posts/2024-10-14-Linux-Kernel-Lock-Synchronization.md

 A lock in concurrency is fundamentally a consensus on mutually exclusive access within a specific context.

 For example, imagine 10 people wanting to drink a glass of water, but only one person can drink at a time.
-If we stipulate that the first person to calculate `23451*1987` can drink, then the calculation itself becomes a lock, as it ensures mutually exclusive access in this context.
+If we stipulate that the first person to calculate `23451*1987` can drink, **then the calculation itself becomes a lock**, as it ensures mutually exclusive access in this context.

-In programming, locks are based on the consensus provided by the kernel context.
+In programming, **locks are based on the consensus provided by the kernel context**.
 To understand what a lock is, we need to understand the consensus on mutually exclusive access provided by the kernel.

 ## Lock-free Scenarios

-The simplest scenario is one that does not require locks or consensus on mutually exclusive access.
+The simplest scenario is one that **does not require** locks or consensus on mutually exclusive access.

 In a multi-core environment, we can use per-CPU variables for concurrent streams.
-If the concurrent stream is multi-process, we use multi-process variables; if it's multi-threaded, we use per-thread variables.
-This way, we don't need to consider locks.
+If the concurrent stream is multi-process, we use per-process variables; if it's multi-threaded, we use per-thread variables.

+**This way, we don't need to consider locks.**

 The kernel sets per-CPU variables, ensuring that variables are not accessed by multiple CPUs simultaneously.
 A well-known example is the per-CPU runqueue in the Linux kernel.